Table 6.38 — EEs for EAs whose label begins with C

 MULTIPLE_PRESENT There are multiple distinct communication stations with varied functions or there is a single station supporting several types of communication; multiple present.
 5

-NAVIGATION_LIGHT A specially constructed <DEVICE> that displays a luminous or lighted <AID_TO_NAVIGATION>; a navigation light.
+NAVIGATION_LIGHT A specially constructed <DEVICE> that displays a luminous or lighted <AID_TO_NAVIGATION>; navigation light.
 6

 RADAR_STATION <RADAR_STATION>.
 7